Berucha/a11y-mcp/docs/presentations/PRESENTATION_SCRIPT.md

 - Future enhancements (Phase 3) will include AI-assisted improvements

 **Q: Can we customize which checks run?**
-A: Yes!
-The `.a11y/config.json` file allows you to:
+A: Configuration support is planned for Phase 3.
+The `.a11y/config.json` file will allow you to:
 - Enable/disable specific rules
 - Adjust severity levels
 - Set failure thresholds